Your privacy is important to Truckstop.

 INFORMATION WE COLLECT

 The personal data we collect about you depends on how you interact with us or use our Services.
+We collect personal data as described below, including for purposes beyond directly providing the Services, such as analytics, research and development, AI and product improvement, and marketing.
 Below, we describe the categories of personal data we collect and the sources of this information.

 Information You Provide to Us